popphp/docs/getting_started/services.rst

         $services->setService('foo', 'MyApp\SomeService');
     }

-This is because service locator uses "lazy-loading" to store the service names and its attributes, but doesn't load or create the services until they are actually called from the service locator.
+This is because service locator uses "lazy-loading" to store the service names and their attributes, and doesn't load or create the services until they are actually called from the service locator.

 You can remove a service from the service locator if needed: